Southern Marylanders talk police reform, racial inequities

 The St. Mary’s NAACP president also answered a question about the lack of diversity on the St. Mary’s County commissioner board.
 He also said there will hopefully be legislation that will allow voters to choose the commissioner of their own district, instead of picking candidates for all districts.

-“Clearly kneeling on a neck for 8½-plus minutes was a willful disregard,” Hoyer said.
+“Clearly kneeling on a neck for eight-and-a-half-plus minutes was a willful disregard,” Hoyer said.

 He added the bill also calls for independent investigations, a database that tracks police conduct, banning “no-knock arrest” and banning chokeholds or similar restraints.